 - The library reserves the right to impose any additional rules or regulations, whether or not expressly provided herein, which may be in the best interest of the library in the operation of its facilities and, as such, they shall be binding on the applicant/user.

-- The city of Clearwater, Clearwater Public Library System and its employees are not responsible for accidents, injuries, loss, theft or damage to individuals or their personal property that may occur as a result of actions of sponsors or while using library meeting rooms.
+- The city of Clearwater, Clearwater Public Library System, and its employees are not responsible for accidents, injuries, loss, theft or damage to individuals or their personal property that may occur as a result of actions of sponsors or while using library meeting or study rooms.

 - The library retains the right to deny the space to any user whose planned use of the space does not comply with these terms and conditions.
 Failure to comply with the Meeting and Study Room Policy, or Code of Conduct, may result in loss of room privileges, immediately or in the future, temporarily or permanently, as determined by the Library Director or his/her designee.
 Three (3) cancellations/no shows within a calendar year will result in forfeiture of Meeting or Study Room privileges.